zach797a/shopify-buy-button/README.md

 # shopify-buy-button
-Various integrations of the Shopify Buy Button
+Various integrations of the Shopify Buy Button:

 html-product-selector